-The second option is a creative thesis project, which is 6 credits and is written after 24 hours of course work.
-This thesis can be a novella, book of poems, creative essays, non-fictional narrative, or dramatic/cinematic screenplay, and should be at least 45 to 60 pages in length.
+The second option is a creative thesis project, which is 6 credits and should be at least 45 to 60 pages in length, representing the culminating effort of the degree program and six (6) EN695 credit hours.
+This thesis can be a novella, book of poems, creative essays, non-fictional narrative, or dramatic/cinematic screenplay.
 The literary quality and scope of each project will be carefully evaluated through consultation with the student's graduate advisor and committee.
-The topic must be approved by the advisor and chair.
+The topic must be approved by the student's thesis committee.